-The Bureau of Transportation Engineering responded with the following comment: Absent a Queuing Analysis, the garage entry gate shall remain open during all business hours.
+The Bureau of Transportation Engineering responded with the following comment: The garage entry gate shall remain open during all business hours.
 Please see Exhibit E-2 for additional details.

 Neighborhood Review: A Notice of Proposal in Your Neighborhood was mailed on March 26, 2015.
-The following people responded with issues and/or concerns: